 Further discussion part:

+<Option1>

-- Study whether and how the UE/AF can provide AI traffic characteristics to the 6G network so that the network can perform traffic handling and provide QoS considering the AI traffic characteristics via user plane.NOTE X: Coordinated with SA1 on the AI traffic characteristics and coordinated with WT1.2 for QoS.**** Second Change (All new text) ****
+- Study whether and how the UE/AF can provide AI traffic characteristics to the 6G network so that the network can perform traffic handling and provide QoS considering the AI traffic characteristics via user plane.

+Identify the characteristics of AI traffic (e.g. AI, tokens).

+Study QoS control, congestion control, power saving for the AI traffic.

+Support of mechanisms to address the dynamic change on the IP address of the user traffic

+NOTE X: Coordinated with SA1 on the AI traffic characteristics and coordinated with WT1.2 for QoS, and coordinated with WT1.2 UP for traffic detection for AI traffic.

+<Option2>

+NOTE X: The study for QoS for AI is included WT#1.2 QoS.

+NOTE Y: The study for traffic detection for AI traffic is included in WT#1.2 UP.

+**** Second Change (All new text) ****